schoero/swissqrbill/doc/api.md

  - size - `string: "A4" | "A6/5"` size of the new page if not enough space is left for the QR slip. *optional*, *default* `"A6/5"`.

 Adds the QR Slip to the bottom of the current page if there is enough space, otherwise it will create a new page with the specified size and add it to the bottom of this page.

-> **Note:** Although passing data and options as parameters in the constructor is still supported, it will deprecated in favour of the new syntax

 <br/>
 <br/>